Mastering Management Issues With Boarders

 Avoidance of conflict can often be accomplished by having a definitive list of rules in place for boarders to follow.
 Post your set of barn rules at a conspicuous location and include the rule list in your boarding contract.

-Of course rules only work if they are enforced.
+Rules only work if they are enforced.
 Once one person deviates from the rule others will assuredly follow.
 Your life will be less stressful if you manage your barn with cogent communication with polite requests for compliance.
 Don’t wait until a rule, is routinely disregarded by a boarder, before you speak up.
 There is no benefit in procrastination.

 Make Provisions Readily Available